 "Beautiful and spotlessly clean"

 We recently spent 9 glorious nights at The Cotton House.
 From the moment we arrived, we knew that one day we would hopefully return.
 Our suite was beautiful and spotlessly clean.
 All of the staff were exceptionally friendly and helpful - nothing was too much trouble.
 A beautiful hotel, on a fabulous island.
 Oh, and tortoises roaming freely.

 We loved this place.
 The veranda is just divine - you can sit with a drink and listen to the birds, frogs and crickets.
 The beach bar is fun - they make great fruit punches and a super pina colada!
 The beach is very relaxed, well looked after and a beautiful spot to swim.
 We swam with turtles here and it was lovely to see their coral planting programme just 100m or so from the shore.

 By far the best island I’ve visited in the Caribbean.
 So peaceful and unspoilt, the beach was empty each time we visited - it’s like you have your own private Island.
 The staff couldn’t do enough to help, a truly magical place to go and unwind.

-Chile, South AmericaHigh in the northern desert of Chile, Tierra Atacama is a home-from-home where you can escape to a world of clear night skies, extraordinary lagoons and moon-like valleys.2-leaf status
+Chile, South AmericaHigh in the northern desert of Chile.
+Escape to a world of clear night skies, and moon-like valleys.2-leaf status